peoplesoftninja/AWSStudy/README.md

     * Main storage container.
     * Similar to folder/ website url.
     * Name needs to be unique
+    * You can create folders in bucket, then when create rule just give the prefix name as 'Folder'
 * S3 Object
     * Individual file
     * 0 bits size to 5 TB